In collaboration with Open Streets

 Sarah Good conductor + vocalists:

-Their 7th year joining us, out of the 12 years of Something Else! has been at it, this ever-evolving local vocal institution Earth Wind & Choir first introduced their fun, adventurous sound some 15 years ago.
+Their 7th year joining us, usually opening the festival, out of the 12 years of Something Else! has been at it, this ever-evolving local vocal institution Earth Wind & Choir first introduced their fun, adventurous sound some 15 years ago.
 Conductor Sarah Good plays the choir of 12-20 dedicated creative vocalists like an instrument, presenting idiosyncratic takes on the most beautiful, ugly and/or interesting music the group can find—from early polyphony to avant-pop.

 1 pm | GEORGE CROTTY TRIO